Skip to content

 for result in results:

-# write the result to the results file
+# enter the result in the results file

 # next taxpayer